 \subsection{Datasets}

-In our evaluation, we consider a comprehensive set of four open-sources MI datasets from MOABB~\cite{jayaram2018moabb}~\footnote{\url{http://moabb.neurotechx.com}}.
+In our evaluation, we consider a comprehensive set of four open-sources MI datasets from MOABB~\cite{jayaram2018moabb}.
 This selection includes two small-scale datasets, namely BNCI~\cite{tangermann2012review} (the dataset IIa from BCI Competition 4) and Zhou~\cite{zhou2016fully}, as well as two large datasets, Cho\cite{cho2017eeg} and Physionet\cite{goldberger2000physiobank}, respectively named BNCI2014001, Zhou2016, Cho2017 and PhysionetMI on MOABB.
-These datasets were chosen due to their prominence and frequent utilization in the field of MI classification.
+These datasets were chosen due to their frequent utilization in the field of MI classification.

-By including both small and large datasets, our evaluation ensures the robustness of our experiments and ablations, providing strong evidence of the reliability and effectiveness of the proposed architecture across varying dataset sizes.
+We include both small and large datasets to ensure the robustness of our experiments and ablations.
+This inclusion provides strong evidence for the reliability and effectiveness of the proposed architecture across varying dataset sizes.

-All four datasets utilized in our evaluation are offline datasets recorded using cue-based protocols.
-While there are few variations in the timing protocols, the fundamental characteristics of the data remain consistent across the datasets.
-This consistency allows for meaningful comparisons and evaluations.
-In our experiments we consider the signal starting from the timing of the cue indicating the task to imagine.

-Each dataset exhibits its own unique recording setup, involving different devices and experimental configurations.
-Detailed information regarding the specific recording setups for each dataset is summarized in table~\ref{tab:datasets}.
-More details regarding each dataset are available in MOABB.
-Note that, similarly to previous studies such as~\cite{kostas2020thinker}, ~\cite{sleight2009classification} or~\cite{roots2020fusion} we exclude 3 subjects (S31, S45, S48) from the 52 subjects of Cho and 6 subjects (S37, S87, S88, S91, S99, S103) from the 109 subjects of Physionet because of unusable data or missing trials.
-This exclusion is not impacting the results we provide in our comparison to state-of-the-art methods, since it is done using the BNCI dataset.
+Each dataset has a unique recording setup with different devices and configurations, detailed in table~\ref{tab:datasets}.
+We exclude specific subjects from Cho (S31, S45, S48) and Physionet (S37, S87, S88, S91, S99, S103) datasets, following precedents like~\cite{kostas2020thinker,sleight2009classification,roots2020fusion}, due to unusable data or missing trials.
+This exclusion doesn't impact our comparison to state-of-the-art methods, as it is done using the BNCI dataset.

-By considering a diverse set of MI datasets, encompassing variations in size, recording setups, and data acquisition protocols, our evaluation ensures a comprehensive assessment of the proposed architecture's performance and generalizability.
-The utilization of well-established, widely-used and open-sourced datasets further strengthens the validity and reliability of our experimental findings.
+All four datasets used are offline datasets with similar cue-based protocols, maintaining consistent fundamental characteristics despite slight variations in timing protocols.
+In our experiments, we focus on signals starting from the cue indicating the task to imagine.
+By incorporating diverse MI datasets varying in size and recording setup, our evaluation ensures a comprehensive assessment of the proposed architecture's performance and generalizability.
+The use of well-established, widely-used, and open-sourced datasets strengthens the validity and reliability of our experimental findings.

 To facilitate comparisons with previous work, we perform a deeper evaluation of our model on the BNCI dataset, the BNCI dataset being commonly used as a reference benchmark in the MI community.
 We perform evaluation in three different setups, elaborated in the following section.